 There are two lines that need to be edited, in a similar fashion.
 In

-these are lines 1322 and 1349.
+my version of pipenv these are lines 1322 and 1349.
 They are both

-statements; the first one is an elif
+if statements; the first one is an elif and the other one is a

-standard if
+standard if.

 The condition they are testing needs to be changed from

-to (system or allow_global) and not PIPENV_VIRTUALENV
+system or allow_global to (system or allow_global) and not PIPENV_VIRTUALENV.

 This should fix the problem, as far as I can see.
 May your luck be as good or better than mine. :)